maxzz/pm-manifest-icons/README.md

 PM manifest icon files.

-These definitions are used in the following projects:
+These components are used in the following projects:
 * [pmit](https://github.com/maxzz/dropzone)
 * [electron-window-monitor](https://github.com/maxzz/electron-window-monitor)